Low-Complexity Algorithm for Restless Bandits with Imperfect Observations: Main Results

-We assume that~$\epsilon\neq0$ (otherwise the problem is reduced to that considered in~\cite{Liu10IT}) and~$p_{11}\neq p_{01}$ (otherwise the belief update is independent of observations or actions and the problem becomes trivial).
+It is easy to see that~$\Tau\circ\phi(\cdot)$ is Lipschitz continuous on~$[0,1]$: { } We assume that~$\epsilon\neq0$ (otherwise the problem is reduced to that considered in~\citealp{LZ2010}) and~$p_{11}\neq p_{01}$ (otherwise the belief update is independent of observations or actions and the problem becomes trivial).
 Without loss of generality, set $B=1$.
 We have

-Define {\it passive set}~$P(m)$ as the set of all belief states at which taking the passive action~$u=0$ is optimal:
+Define \emph{passive set}~$P(m)$ as the set of all belief states in which taking the passive action~$u=0$ is optimal: